 - The Cornell Lab of Ornithology, who do The Great Backyard Bird Count and Project Feederwatch, also have Project Nestwatch!
 They have a page on identifying nests.

 - The Birders Report has information on birds in the west and southwest.

 - Nest Watch has a great page with pictures of nests and nestlings of common bird species.

 - Sialis has great information on bluebirds, particularly what other kinds of birds might nest in your bluebird box

-Some books for your field guide collection:
+Books for your field guide collection

 - Nests, Eggs, and Nestlings of North American Birds – looks like a great resource.